semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 (http://phdcomics.com/comics/archive_print.php?comicid=1531)
 </p>

+The lifetime of a project:
+- Project v1
+- Project v2
+- Project v3
+- ...
+- Project v25
+- ...

 ### What is Git?
 What is version control?
 What is GitHub?

-[Git](https://git-scm.com/) is a **free and open source** *distributed version control system* that allows you:
+[Git](https://git-scm.com/) is a **free and open source** *distributed version control system*, which allows you to:

-- To create repositories to host your projects
+- Create repositories to host your projects using the [command-line](https://en.wikipedia.org/wiki/Command-line_interface)
-- To track changes in files and folders
+- Track changes in the files and folders within your repositories

-- To collaborate with others
+Version control systems were originally created by groups writing software and code (e.g. Linux project), but can be used for any kind of files or projects.
+Git allows you:

 <p align="center">
 <img src=images/vcs.png width="800">